 Producing a saving schedule has never been easier: once you set your goal and target date, the app will calculate just how much you need to save each week or month to achieve it.
 Fully customisable, Savings Goal tracks your progress and provides vivid visualisations to show you exactly where you are in terms of your target.
 Saving has never been simpler, right?

 3. Debt Manager for iPhone and iPad, £0.69

 When debts begin to pile up and the repayments feel endless, Debt Manager pledges to help you get out of debt quickly.

 Upon entering your debts and their interest rates, the app will determine the cheapest and fastest way for you to repay using the debt snowball (or avalanche) method.

-Regarded by leading financial advisors as one of the most effective ways of paying off multiple debts, the snowball method is extremely simple: once your first smallest debt is paid off, the money allocated to that debt is added to the payment for the next debt, and so on and so forth.
+Regarded by leading financial advisors as one of the most effective ways of paying off debts, the snowball method is extremely simple: once your first payday loan debt is paid off, the money allocated to that loan is added to the payment for the next debt, and so on and so forth.
 The psychology behind this method ensures that you feel a sense of achievement when a debt is paid, which helps you continue with your progress.

 Debt Manager provides valuable summaries of your progress through interactive reports, and at the end of the month, you can export your accomplishments via PDF or HTML.